halemade/doodlebot/README.md

 ### Building Notes

 The support structures for the pen holder are difficult to remove cleanly, going to see if I can modify the file and build in some support structures.
 The space for the pen is also a little small, based on my marker hunt through my kiddo's art center.
-Going to see if I can find some of those [skinny Crayola markers](https://www.dickblick.com/products/crayola-fine-line-markers/).
+Going to see if I can find some of those [skinny Crayola markers](https://www.dickblick.com/products/crayola-fine-line-markers/)(update: the skinny markers are too fat).
 It went together pretty easily!
 The images didn't always agree with the circuit diagrams so after I finish I plan to redraw the circuit and add to this repo.

 ### Code